 Similar to the Zachery Lystedt Law (HB 1824) for concussion awareness passed in 2009, SB 5083 specifically outlines requirements for public high schools, private high schools and private nonprofit groups, such as youth soccer clubs/associations, to comply with prior to their first use of school facilities in Washington State by the private nonprofit group.

-- Annual Statement of Compliance (waiver) from Parent/Guardian and Player – each year, prior to the beginning of the soccer season, each player and the player’s parents and/or guardian must sign and submit to the club or association a statement of compliance that the player and parents have both reviewed a SCA Awareness flyer providing information about sudden cardiac arrest.
+- Annual Statement of Compliance (waiver) from Parent/Guardian and Player – each year, prior to the beginning of the soccer season, each player and the player’s parents and/or guardian must sign and submit to the club or association a statement of compliance that the player and parents have both reviewed this SCA Awareness flyer that provides information about sudden cardiac arrest.

 - Coach Training and Certificate of Completion Every Three Years – every three years, each Washington State youth sports coach and assistant coach must complete an online sudden cardiac arrest prevention program and submit a certificate showing completion of the program to the school athletic director or club/association.
-Nick of Time Foundation recommends the use of the National Federation of State High School Associations (NHFS) online training.
+Nick of Time Foundation recommends viewing the video “Recognition and Management of SCA in Athletes” included below and the use of the National Federation of State High School Associations (NHFS) online training.
 The training takes approximately 15 minutes and is available for free at https://nfhslearn.com/courses/61032.

 - Statement of Compliance from Club/Association – when a club/association plans to use the fields of a school, it must then submit to the school district a Statement of Compliance, which is a certificate stating that it has the statements of compliance from the players and parents/guardians and the training certificates of completion from the coaches, in compliance with the Act.